qehmu/qehmu/README.md

--Hi, I’m @qehmu
+- Hi, I’m @qehmu
--I’m interested in Mountain skiing
+- I’m interested in Mountain skiing
--I’m currently learning Python and Go.
+- I’m currently learning Python and Go.
 Writing some projects.
 Trying to progress and education.
--I’m looking to collaborate on ...
+- I’m looking to collaborate on ...
--How to reach me.
+- How to reach me.
 Try to do it, I know you can 🥇
 Bye

 <!---